kbergsund/tic-tac-toe/README.md

 ## Web App Attributes
 ### Code Architecture:
 * `player.js` - Declaration of Player class that tracks unique player id, token (emoji), and number of wins.
 * `game.js` - Where the data model lives and all changes to the data model take place.
 An array of 9 empty strings that correspond to the 9 tiles on the tic-tac-toe grid is the app's source of truth- it is set as a `game.board` property.
 Two other properties are two object instances of the Player class.
-Other methods include
+Other methods include toggling whose turn it is, evaluating win conditions using logic & arithmetic, checking for a draw, and resetting the data model.
 * `main.js` - Where all DOM manipulation takes place.
-The DOM is dependent on and buitlt directly from the data model.
+The DOM is dependent on and built directly from the data model.
+The only global variable is an object instance of the Game class.
+One event listener is set up on a parent element of the gameboard so that event delegation is optimized.

 ### Functionality:
 1. On page load, users are greeted by the game board, framed by two scoreboards and the corresponding animal tokens (in place of X's and O's).
 A message at the top relays who's turn it is.